spyros1973/Simone/README.md

 - A game over sound
 - Animation tweaks

+v1.3
+- Introduction of main menu
+- Peg sounds can be selected
+- Fix for wrong hit test with the new graphics

 # About
 Simone has been created using Defold and specifically the "mobile" project template.
 This means that the settings in ["game.project"](defold://open?path=/game.project) have been changed to be suitable for a mobile game: